 St. Pancras Old Church has been a site of Christian worship since the fourth century.
-Although there are some ancient parts of the building dating back to the 11th century the majority of the structure was rebuilt in the 19th century following a period of dereliction.
-It is a grade II listed building.
+Although there are some ancient parts of the building dating back to the 11th century, the majority of the structure was rebuilt in the 19th century following a period of dereliction.

-The church is open regularly for visiting and the surrounding churchyard is a peaceful and beautiful place with many interesting monuments to peruse.
-The architect Sir John Soane is one of a number of notables whose remains are burried here, and to whom monuments may be seen.
-Parts of the churchyard have been cleared of monuments to make for a park-like atmosphere.
+The church is open regularly to visit and the surrounding churchyard is a peaceful and beautiful place with many interesting monuments to peruse.
+The architect Sir John Soane is one of a number of notables whose remains are buried here.

 Their worship stands very much in the catholic tradition of the Church of England.

 For more info: www.posp.co.uk/old-st-pancras/

 This important historic building needs significant structural work to save it for future generations.
 Visit the church’s appeal website at www.sosstpancras.org/